Assassination of Jovenel Moïse: Investigation

 Haiti's chief prosecutor Bed-Ford Claude confirmed plans to bring Moïse's top bodyguards in for questioning, including Jean Laguel Civil, the head of the presidential guard, and Dimitri Hérard, the presidential palace's head of security.
 The independent Haitian Center for Analysis and Research on Human Rights questioned how the attackers gained entry to the president's bedroom and carried out their attack without killing or injuring any member of the presidential guard.
 NPR reporter John Otis said, "none of the president's security guards were killed or injured in the attack, and that's a little suspicious... whatever the Colombians were up to, Haitian officials are saying that they definitely were not the masterminds of this assassination."
 Opposition Senator and 2015 presidential candidate Steven Benoît blamed the president's security detail for the attack, saying the president "was assassinated by his security agents.
 It wasn't the Colombians."

 The Haitian National Police on 14 July identified one of the suspects as Antonio Intriago, owner of the CTU Security company in Florida, adding that he had signed a contract in Haiti but gave no further details, stating that the investigation was in advanced stages.
-Homes of two suspects, one of them being former rebel leader Gilbert Dragon, were also searched, leading to the discovery of many weapons.
-Three other suspects are also being sought, including one who allegedly provided houses and sirens, to the assassins, and former senator John Joël Joseph.
+Homes of two suspects, one of them being former rebel leader Gilbert Dragon, were also searched, leading to discovery of many weapons.
+Three other suspects are also being sought, including one who allegedly provided houses and sirens to the assassins, and former senator John Joël Joseph.
 One of the suspects, Joseph Felix Badio, who is a former government employee, was blamed by the Colombian National Police chief General Jorge Luis Vargas Valencia for having ordered two of the suspected assailants to kill Moïse several days before the operation.

-Meanwhile, police also arrested five officials who were part of the president's security in connection with the assassination.
-One of those arrested includes Dimitri Hérard, the chief of the General Security Unit of the National Palace, which is responsible for guarding the President's residence.
+Police also arrested five officials who were part of the president's security in connection with the assassination.
+One of those arrested was Dimitri Hérard, the chief of the General Security Unit of the National Palace, which is responsible for guarding the President's residence.
 24 police officers who protected Moïse were also being questioned.

 Colombian media said Hérard allegedly visited Colombia a few weeks before the assassination, and the Center for Economic and Policy Research reported he is being investigated by US law enforcement for links to arms trafficking.
 Between January and May 2021, he made seven trips from and to Colombia, Dominican Republic and Ecuador.
 He had allegedly used an Ecuadorian identification document to travel from and to Haiti.
 On 22 July 2021, the Ecuadorian President Guillermo Lasso confirmed Hérard had access to an Ecuadorian identity card due to his scholarship at the Eloy Alfaro Higher School of Military.